SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Acknowledgements
 ~~~~~~~~~~~~~~~~
 A huge special thanks goes to Patrick Lightbody.
 As an administrator of the
-SeleniumHQ website, creator of SEl-RC, and long term involvement in the Selenium
+SeleniumHQ website, creator of Selenium-RC, and long term involvement in the Selenium
 community, his support was invaluable when writing the original user's
 guide.
 Patrick helped us understand the our audience.
 He also set us up with